Are you looking for the best things to do in Bogota?

-Most of the information is presented in English.
-Which is always good to know especially if you are not yet fluent in Spanish or thinking of learning Spanish.
+Most of the information is presented in English, which is always good to know, especially if you are not yet fluent in Spanish or thinking of learning Spanish.

 Zona T, Zona Rosa

-If you do make it to the are make sure you check out Museo del Chicó it’s a hidden gem tucked away in a park.
+If you do make it to this area, carry a light bag.
+I carried a leather duffel bag, and make sure you check out Museo del Chicó, which is a hidden gem tucked away in a park.

 I love the markets.
 If you’re still wondering what to see in Bogota, there’s nothing like getting lost inside a local market.

-You can easily spend 2-3 hours here just looking at all the crafts on sale
+You can easily spend 2-3 hours here just looking at all the crafts on sale.

 💡Smart Travel Tip

 Please note: The Usaquen Flea Market is only open on Sundays also it’s best to arrive early as possible

-There’s literally something for everybody, so now you know exactly what to do in Bogota on Sunday.
+There’s literally something for everybody, so now you know exactly what to do in Bogota on a Sunday.

-The Plaza Bolivar or Plaza de Bolívar in Spanish is a very important square in Bogota – just by walking there, you can feel the importance of its location.
+The Plaza Bolivar or Plaza de Bolívar in Spanish is a very important square in Bogota – just by walking there, you feel the importance of its location.

-The Plaza is home to some impressive and very important buildings such as the Congress, City Hall, the Supreme Court and the Cathedral.
+The Plaza is home to some impressive and very important buildings, such as the Congress, City Hall, the Supreme Court, and the Cathedral.